chrissy-dev/chrissy.dev/src/now.md

 ## In life:
 - Got my Wahoo Kickr set up and embarking on the world of Zwift.
-- Setting up a home office in my spare room, working from home is the norm now for me.
-I'm enjoying it though.
 - Decorating, laying flooring and general new home chores.
-- Planning some winter wild camping for when restrictions are lifted.
+- Planning some winter climbing once the lockdown is lifted.

 ## For fun:
 - Setting up my garage as a man cave for all my hiking, cycling gear and tools.
 - Converting all my family VHS tapes over to digital.
-- Building a web app that runs within my home network for my son to watch videos on his tablet.